xavdid/website/source/posts/2017-02-11-a-few-of-my-favorite-things.html.md

 og_desc: A lookback at the best (and worst) of media in 2016
 ---

-*Editors Note: This was originally written to go out on Dec 31 but it was delayed.
+*Editor's Note: This was originally written to go out on Dec 31 but it was delayed.
 Nevertheless, it's written as if it was posted then.*

 As 2016 draws to a close, it's a convenient time to look back on the last 12 months to some of the media I've enjoyed the most this past year.
 It might have been a tire fire as far as politics and celebrity deaths go, but there are a lot of metrics [trending](https://www.youtube.com/watch?v=wei8M9IuqPc) in the right [direction](https://www.youtube.com/watch?v=aThmAZ9yXqE).